jrsl-dev/ustri/src/lib/content/announcements/2024-tsumaki-soke-visits-honbu.md

-## Tamiya Ryu Iaijutsu 15th Soke Tsumaki Kauzo Genwa Visits Michigan Honbu
+## Keiko and Kampai - A Summary of Soke Sensei's Recent Visit to Michigan

 <slot />